 - Is the organization in financial crisis?

 - Does the organization have a current development plan that guides the fundraising/resource development process?

 - Is the organization preparing or in the middle of a capital campaign?

-- How are board members recruited, screened, equipped, and empowered to lead?
+6. How is a potential board member recruited, screened, equipped, and empowered to lead?

 - When does the board meet and what are attendance requirements?

 - How many volunteer hours per month are board members expected to contribute?

 - How is a potential board member expected to participate in fundraising efforts?